 The Investment Manager uses indicators 3 and 13 in relation to GHG Intensity and board gender diversity as indicators of sustainability to assist in qualifying an investment as a Sustainable Investment.
-One of the pathways requires a company to be considered as an operational peer group leader to qualify as a Sustainable Investment.
-This requires scoring against the indicator in the top 20% relative to peers.
+One of the pathways requires an issuer to be considered as an operational peer group leader to qualify as a Sustainable Investment.
+This requires scoring against the indicator in the top 20% relative to the Benchmark.